 How to get to the Dajti Ekspres Cable Car ?

 You can get to the Dajti Ekspres Cable car by bus or by taxi.
-If you want to travel by bus, you can get on the bus at the clock tower on Skanderbeg Square in the city centre.
-The bus is blue coloured and its direction is Porcelan.
+If you want to travel by bus, you can get on the bus at the clock tower on Skanderbeg Square in the city center.
+The bus is blue colored and its direction is Porcelan.

 The bus departs every 5-10 minutes depending on the time of day.
 And it operates between 5:30 am and 24:00 pm.
 However, bear in mind that the cable car is open from 9:00 am until 22:00 pm, with its last entry at 21:00pm.
 The bus stops at its final station, which is “Teleferiku”.
 From Teleferiku bus station, you must walk 5 minutes uphill to the lower station of the Dajti Ekspress.
 A bus ticket costs 40 lek (0.30 Euro) for a one-way trip.